 - Meditation and Mindfulness – Buddhist

 - Meditation and Mindfulness – Schools K-12

 The Foundation favors grant applications devoted to programs that have the potential to beneficially impact the broadest American audience and which primarily rely on financing from other sources with potential for sustainability.

 Foundation grants tend to range from $2,500 – $25,000.

 Larger “recoverable” grants up to $100,000 are available under the Pay it Forward Program.

-2022 — Grant-making (individual, collaboration) will be based on attendance at “The Future of American Buddhism” conference that we co-hosted with Naropa University, June 2-5, 2022.
-Grants must align with one or more of the following six themes of the conference.
+Grant-making (individual, collaboration) was based on attendance at “The Future of American Buddhism” conference that we co-hosted with Naropa University, June 2-5, 2022.
+Grant proposals aligned with one or more of the following six themes of the conference.